Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Methods

-The networks for FashionMNIST adversarial attack experiments share the same architecture as that in the FashionMNIST supervised training experiment.
-Firstly, they are optimized on the clean training set and evaluated on the clean test set.
-Then, we generate adversarial test samples with respect to these models using the fast gradient sign method (FGSM) \cite{goodfellow2014explaining} under different perturbation amplitudes $\epsilon \in \{0.00, 0.04, \dots, 0.20\}$.
-Similar to the noise robustness experiments, we calculate the relative mean adversarial error (rmAE) as the metric
+In Fashion-MNIST adversarial robustness experiments, models of interest are first optimized on the clean Fashion-MNIST training set and evaluated on the clean test set.
+The network architecture and training hyperparameters are identical to those used for Fashion-MNIST classification (Subsection \textit{Details of classification experiments}).
+Then, adversarial test samples are generated.
+For the ``attack-on-model'' (\aka ``white-box attack'') case, adversarial samples with respect to the models of interest are directly generated using the fast gradient sign method (FGSM) \cite{goodfellow2014explaining} under different perturbation amplitudes $\epsilon \in \{0.00, 0.04, \dots, 0.20\}$ (Figure~\ref{fig:ml-robustness}(c), left).
+For the ``black-box attack'' case, we train another baseline ANN with $3$ 2D convolutional layers and $1$ fully connected layer on the Fashion-MNIST training set and use FGSM to generate adversarial samples w.r.t. this ANN.
+Notice that the baseline ANN is shared by all experiment conditions.
+The adversarial samples are fed to the model of interest for evaluation.
+Similar to the corruption robustness experiments, we use relative mean adversarial error (rmAE) as the metric